How does this medication work? What will it do for me?

 This product is a combination of two medications: aclidinium and formoterol.
 Aclidinium belongs to the class of medications called long-acting muscarinic antagonists.
 Formoterol belongs to the class of medications called long-acting beta2-agonists.
 Aclidinium - formoterol is used as long-term maintenance to keep the airways open for people with chronic obstructive pulmonary disease (COPD) including chronic bronchitis and emphysema.

 What form(s) does this medication come in?

-Each inhalation dose contains 400 µg aclidinium bromide and 12 µg formoterol fumarate dihydrate, which corresponds to a delivered dose (the dose leaving the mouthpiece) of 396 µg aclidinium bromide equivalent to 340 µg aclidinium and 12 µg formoterol fumarate dihydrate.
+Each inhalation dose contains 400 µg of aclidinium bromide and 12 µg of formoterol fumarate dihydrate, which corresponds to a delivered dose (the dose leaving the mouthpiece) of 396 µg of aclidinium bromide equivalent to 340 µg of aclidinium and 12 µg of formoterol fumarate dihydrate.
 Nonmedicinal ingredients: lactose monohydrate.